Ticket sales are now live for the 2020 El Dorado Film Festival.

 The El Dorado Film Festival offers a curated selection of independent cinema to audiences in El Dorado, Arkansas: a small town with a unique history in the arts.
 The film festival started as part of the South Arkansas Arts Center’s 50th anniversary in 2014.
 Guests artist from previous years festivals include Joey Lauren Adams, Howard Klausner, Dennis Quaid, Kerri Elder, and Martha Stephens (To the Stars).

 El Dorado Film Festival has brought filmmakers together and, in turn, created opportunities for those filmmakers to grow together.
-Currently, one filmmaker is in Nepal working on a feature film due to a connection made at the festival.
-Another filmmaker is set to produce and star in her first feature film earlier this year.
+Last year, one filmmaker went to Nepal to work on a feature film due to a connection made at the festival.
+Another filmmaker produced and star in her first feature film last year.
 We put our heart into building these relationships, celebrating the amazing accomplishment of making a film, and giving the audiences a direct connection to you, the filmmaker.
-Who knows, you might bump into your next big investor?
+Who knows, you might meet your next big investor?

 This festival is all about building community so that each filmmaker can continue to pursue their dreams.